khanson27/kats-nc-games/README.md

 # Background

 This was created as part of the Northcoders Frontend project.
 The purpose of this was to create a useable frontend application for the API created in the backend project phase.
-This project was created in order to utilise the React framework to create usable components.
+This project was created in order to utilise the React framework to create reusable components.

 # How to access this project